MustafaMH418/Nucleo-stm32f466/Robot Crane /Doc/Documentation.md

 The choice of mode depends on the specific requirements of the application, including the desired sampling rate, number of channels, power consumption, and data processing requirements.</br>

-***Same as the PWM initilization we are going to need to do a High Level Initlization , Low Level Initlization and Start the ADC***
+***Same as the PWM Initilization we are going to need to do a High Level Initlization , Low Level Initlization and Start the ADC***

-### 1. High Level Initlization
+### 1. High Level Initilization
 This includes defining a handler for the timer and configuring the channels of the ADC

 ```c